PegliOne/Commercial-Planner/README.md

 # Ongoing Issues

+* Live version of the site needs to be re-seeded
 * Admins can assign users to multiple shifts at the same time and more hours than they opted for
 * Site is not responsive to smaller screens
 * Site doesn't always give account steal warnings